-The Statement of cash revenue and expense is submitted by the state semi-budgetary units as central government institutions on a monthly basis so that the monthly reporting obligation can be fulfilled pursuant to section 7 subsection 3 of Act No. 23/2017 Coll., on the rules of budgetary responsibility (or article 3, par.
-2 point a) of Council Directive 2011/85/EU).
-However, units whose average annual costs of the last two years for which the financial statements are available do not reach the amount of CZK 400 million submit the Statement of cash revenue and expense quarterly (section 3 subsection 3 and 4 of Act No. 25/2017 Coll.).
-For 2019, this exemption concerns 167 institutions out of a total of 211 state semi-budgetary units.
+The Statement of cash revenue and expense is submitted by the state semi-budgetary units as central government institutions on a monthly basis so that the monthly reporting obligation can be fulfilled pursuant to section 7 subsection 3 of the Act No. 23/2017 Coll., on the rules of budgetary responsibility, as amended.
+However, units whose average annual costs of the last two years for which the financial statements are available do not reach the amount of CZK 400 million submit the Statement of cash revenue and expense quarterly (section 3 subsection 3 and 4 of the Act No. 25/2017 Coll.).
+It concerns round 75 % of state semi-budgetary units.